yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/modular-script.md

 Comments：
   - `require` could be called at any place in the script at any time.
   - All of the script will be automatically required when the game is started.
-At this time, the defined code in each module will be executed once, so no matter it is required for how many times, the same example will be returned.
+At this time, the defined code in each module will be executed once, so no matter how many times it is required, the same example will be returned.
   - When debugging, any module in the project can be required in the **Console** of **Developer Tools**.

 ## Define module